 It is a wonder for us how precisely God Almighty has encoded our redemption process in the Quran and how blessed our generation is to decode it to eliminate any doubts from the hearts of the believers.
 Now if we believe and practice it accordingly, and lead a righteous life, we can reserve our room in gardens of the Bliss as promised by God (10:9):

-[10:9] Indeed, those who believed and have done the good deeds, their Lord guides them by their faith.
-The rivers will flow from underneath them in gardens of the Bliss.
+[10:9] Indeed, those who have believed and have done the righteous deeds, their Lord guides them by their faith to gardens of the Bliss flowing the rivers of their underneath.

 Peaceful Friday, salaam and God bless.